GDQuest/website/content/tutorial/godot/2d/first-2d-game-godot-4/index.md

 ---
 author: nathan
 date: "2023-12-13"
-description: Code your first rogue-lite game with Godot 4, step-by-step, for free!
+description: "Code your first rogue-lite game with Godot 4!
+Take your first steps in 2D game development, with: player movement, health, shooting mechanics, and enemies that spawn and follow the player."
 difficulty: beginner
 keywords:
 - godot 4 2d course